 Because each situation is different, there’s no one-size-fits-all, as far as debt relief strategies go.
 However, there are some things you want to look for.

-- Credit counseling.
-You should make certain the counseling agency is certified by the National Foundation for Credit Counseling or the Financial Counseling Association of America.
+- Credit counselling.
+You should make certain the counselling agency is certified by the National Foundation for Credit Counseling or the Financial Counseling Association of America.
 You should also see what kinds of debt the agency accepts.
-While they all work with credit card debt, just a few handle student loan or medical debt.
+While they all work with credit card debt, just a few handle student loans or medical debt.
 Also, check online customer reviews and the Better Business Bureau, and find out how long the agency has been in business.

 - If you’re even eligible for bankruptcy, you should hire a bankruptcy attorney.
 You can expect to pay roughly $3,000 for a chapter 7 filing and as much as $6,000 for a chapter 13 bankruptcy.